paulczar/kubernetes-cookbook/gcp/gcp-external-dns/README.md

 ## Pre-Requisites

-* You'll need a PKS cluster running and the `helm` client installed locally.
+* You'll need a Kubernetes cluster running and the `helm` client installed locally.
 * Ensure that `kubectl get nodes` responds correctly to ensure your cluster is working and responding.
 * Ensure that `helm version` shows that tiller is installed on your cluster.
 * You'll also need a google account and a working understanding of how to navigate the UI or CLI to obtain details and create service accounts.
-* You'll also need a working ingress controller (see [pks-cookbook/gce-ingress](https://github.com/paulczar/pks-cookbook/tree/master/gce-ingress) for an example for setting up ingress on GCP).
+* You'll also need a working ingress controller (see [gcp/gce-ingress](https://github.com/paulczar/kubernetes-cookbook/tree/master/gcp/gce-ingress) for an example for setting up native ingress on GCP).

 ## Create values.yaml